Fast draw: Holsters

 The Bridgeport rig holster allows the user to aim and shoot the weapon when still attached to the pistol belt.

-In western movies, the characters' gun belts are often worn low on the hip and outer thigh, with the holster cut away around the pistol's trigger and grip for a smooth, fast draw.
+In Western movies, the characters' gun belts are often worn low on the hip and outer thigh, with the holster cut away around the pistol's trigger and grip for a smooth, fast draw.
 This type of holster is a Hollywood anachronism.
 Fast-draw artists can be distinguished from other movie cowboys because their guns will often be tied to their thigh.
 Long before holsters were steel-lined, they were soft and supple for comfortable all-day wear.
 A gunfighter would use tie-downs to keep his pistol from catching on the holster while drawing.
-Most of the time, gunfighters would just hide their pistols in their pockets, which was faster and more practical.
+Most of the time, gunfighters would just hide their pistols in their pockets or tuck them in their belts, which was faster and more practical.
 Other gunfighters would use Bridgeport rigs that gave a faster and easier draw.